anhinga/anhinga/README.md

-I am focusing on Dataflow Matrix Machines (neuromorphic computations with linear streams which yield general-purpose **continuously deformable programs** and neural machines with convenient and flexible **self-modification facilities for compositional metalearning**):
+I am focusing on Dataflow Matrix Machines which perform neuromorphic computations with linear streams.
+Dataflow Matrix Machine allows us to obtain general-purpose **continuously deformable programs** and neural machines with convenient and flexible **self-modification facilities for compositional metalearning**:

 https://anhinga.github.io/

-I am presenting a virtual poster at JuliaCon 2021 on July 30.
+I am presenting a virtual poster at JuliaCon 2021 on July 30:

 "Multiplying monochrome images as matrices: A*B and softmax":